All Products

 E-MapReduce:Create a cluster

-Alibaba Cloud E-MapReduce (EMR) helps you build and run open source big data frameworks, such as Hadoop, Spark, Hive, and Presto, for large-scale data processing and analysis.
-This topic describes how to create an EMR on ECS cluster and explains the required configurations to help you quickly set up and manage your big data cluster.
+Alibaba Cloud E-MapReduce (EMR) allows you to build and run open-source big data frameworks such as Hadoop, Spark, Hive, and Presto for large-scale data processing and analysis.
+This topic describes the steps and configuration options for creating an EMR on ECS cluster to help you quickly set up and manage your big data clusters.

 Note

-If you create an EMR cluster for the first time after 17:00 (UTC+8) on December 19, 2022, you cannot select the Hadoop, Data Science, Presto, or Zookeeper cluster types.
+If you are creating an EMR cluster for the first time after 17:00 (UTC+8) on December 19, 2022, you cannot select the Hadoop, Data Science, Presto, or ZooKeeper cluster types.

 Prerequisites

-For DataLake, DataFlow, DataServing, and Custom clusters of EMR 5.12.1 and later or EMR 3.46.1 and later, if the selected services do not depend on core nodes, you can click Remove Node Group in the Node Group section.
+For DataLake, DataFlow, DataServing, and Custom clusters of EMR V5.12.1, EMR V3.46.1, or later, if the selected services do not require Core nodes, you can click Remove Node Group in the Actions column of the Node Group section.

 1. Log on to the E-MapReduce console.

-2. In the top navigation bar, select a region and a resource group as needed.
+2. In the top navigation bar, select a region and resource group based on your requirements.

 • Region: The cluster is created in the selected region.
-The region cannot be changed after the cluster is created.
+You cannot change the region after the cluster is created.

 • Resource Group: By default, all resources in your account are displayed.